 A card delivery fee or card replacement fee is what you have to pay if you request a new credit or debit card from your bank – this is usually the case if you’ve lost your card or it has been broken or stolen.
 And, as is often the case, the amount you pay varies from country to country.

 For example, while across the three biggest banks in France the fees range between €12.60 and €16, none of the United Kingdom’s major banks make you pay a debit card or credit card replacement fee.
-By law, German banks have also had to provide replacement cards for free since 2015.

 Another hidden bank fee is an insufficient funds fee that comes into play if you try to spend more money in your account than you currently have.
 When this happens, the bank will either let you go into your overdraft, or “return” the payment, meaning the transaction is canceled.
 Once you reach the limit of the fee-free allowance of your overdraft, the fees can really begin to bite.